How to Clean Landscaping Rocks

 There’s a fine line between a low-maintenance yard and just being lazy.

-This may seem kind of silly, after all, rocks in nature don’t really ever get cleaned.
-While that may be true, the rocks in nature, well they just kind of fell where they lay.
+This will seem silly, after all, rocks in nature don’t really ever get cleaned.
+While that is true, the rocks in nature, well they fall where they lay.

 Cleaning up your landscaping rocks isn’t really all that difficult.
-Once you’ve figured out a method you prefer, this bi-annual to annual chore won’t take very much time or effort.
+Once you’ve have a method you prefer, this bi-annual to annual chore won’t take very much time or effort.

-What you’ll be left with is some fresh, clean landscaping that looks as great as it did the day it was installed!
-Below you will find a detailed list of the steps involved in cleaning landscaping rocks.
+What you’ll be left with is some fresh, clean landscaping that looks as great as they did on day 1!
+Below you will find a detailed list of the steps to take to clean landscaping rocks.

 Clear off any debris

-A good first step is to grab your leaf blower and see how much dirt, debris, and other unwanted material you can get rid of this way.
+A good first step is to grab your leaf blower and see how much dirt, debris, you are able to blow away.

 A leaf blower works best with large landscaping rocks.